koculu/ZoneTree/src/ZoneTree/docs/ZoneTree/guide/terminology.md

 ### Multi-Part Disk Segment
 In this disk segment mode, the key-value pairs that belong to the disk segment are stored in multiple files in a flat hierarchy.

+It is the horizontal expansion of disk segments.

 ### Sparse Array
 Sparse arrays are in-memory sorted arrays that contain deserialized key-value pairs of a disk segment to reduce file IO.
 For example, if the disk segment contains 1M record and a sparse array has 1K records the disk lookup range will be 1M / 1K = 1K (SparseArrayStepLength).